 Collaborate with the academic departments of Athletic Training, Exercise Physiology, Music, and Sport Management in the design discussions of the new facility to build upon athletic-academic synergies.

-Develop a comprehensive and sustainable funding model that includes but it not limited to such approaches as corporate partnerships, philanthropy, and student athletics fees.
+Develop a comprehensive and sustainable funding model that includes but is not limited to such approaches as corporate partnerships, philanthropy and comprehensive fees for all students to enhance wellness and recreation opportunities and facilities.

 The College will partner with the City of Lynchburg to create an enterprise zone at College Corner that links the graduate health science building to the main campus.This enterprise zone could lead to the construction of a rotary at the intersection that will enhance pedestrian safety as well as promoting sustainability through decreased power usage and fuel savings.
 Additionally, the Blackwater Creek trail will be extended through this intersection as it moves onto College property, further enhancing recreation for the community and for the College.